 A partner's tax basis in its units (including Series A Preferred Units) initially will be the amount paid for those units.
 A common unitholder's basis will be increased by the unitholder's initial allocable share of our liabilities.
-A common unitholder's basis generally will be (i) increased by the unitholder's share of our income and any increases in such unitholder's share of our liabilities, and (ii) decreased, but not below zero, by the amount of all distributions to the unitholder, the unitholder's share of our losses, any decreases in the unitholder's share of our liabilities, and certain other items.
+A common unitholder's basis generally will be (i) increased by the unitholder's share of our liabilities, and (ii) decreased, but not below zero, by the amount of all distributions to the unitholder, the unitholder's share of our losses, any decreases in the unitholder's share of our liabilities, and certain other items.